spykard/weather-grib/INSTALL.md

-# XyGrib ver 1.1.1 - Cmake build system
+# OceanRoute ver 1.1.1 - Cmake build system

-This includes instructions to download sources and build XyGrib yourself.
+This includes instructions to download sources and build OceanRoute yourself.

 There is an option to use pre-build binaries for all desktops by downloading the appropriate installer for your system.
-These are found both in https://gihub.com/opengribs/XyGrib/releases or on https://opengribs.org in the download section.
+These are found both in https://gihub.com/opengribs/OceanRoute/releases or on https://opengribs.org in the download section.

 ## Prerequisities